 "The Rock says: KNOW YOUR ROLE AND READ MY TROPES, JABRONI!":

-- Ambiguously Brown: Well, he's half-black half-Samoan, but he could be any number of ethnicities if you're just relying on what he looks like.
+- Ambiguously Brown: He's half-black and half-Samoan, but he could be any number of ethnicities if you're just relying on what he looks like.
+He even provides the Page Quote for this Trope.

 - While gushing over a portrait a fan painted of him (yes, really), he praised a number of aspects of the painting, including getting his skin tone right, which he described as a "peanut butter complexion".